szabgab/perlmaven.com/sites/en/pages/what-is-a-text-file.md

 to include a hint about the encoding in the HTML page, but at times people forget to do this.

-The other good solution is to use [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoding as this encoding maps out <b>all</b> the characters in the known universe.
+The other good solution is to use [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoding as this encoding maps out **all** the characters in the known universe.
 Unfortunately [Klingon](https://en.wikipedia.org/wiki/Klingon_writing_systems) is not yet included.

 [UTF-8](http://en.wikipedia.org/wiki/UTF-8) is one of good ways to